marp-team/marp/website/blog/the-story-of-marp-next.md

 Your Markdown slides written in the old Marp syntax should rewrite to suit to the brand-new Marp ecosystem.

 In a new Marp, we have reconsidered Markdown syntax based on feedback to the old Marp app.
-So, some syntaxs are losing compatibility.
+So, some syntaxes are losing compatibility.

 ### Syntax